 The resources that a teacher has available in this case are endless: presentations, infographics, specialized reading, songs and podcasts, Youtube videos, games and apps, etc. The important thing is that they are level-appropriate and that they help students understand and convey meaningful concepts.

 Educators can use Sanako Connect’s content creation features to add energy to their lesson, exploiting the power of visuals to broaden students’ understanding of new concepts.
-Connect also empowers teachers to set up speaking exercises for students that can be carried out either individually or in groups.
+Connect also empowers teachers to set up speaking and pronunciation exercises for students that can be carried out either individually or in groups.
 Therefore, it is possible to have students read a text or watch a film and then open a discussion to test students’ understanding.
 This approach allows for the consistent development of reading, listening, and speaking skills as part of comprehensible input.